-- 5. Professional Teacher Education, 36 hours, plus HPER 344, three hours credit, and HPER 345, two hours credit. - 6.
-HPER 344, 345 and at least 10 of the HPER Analysis and Movements classes and 7 Competencies must be completed before a student may teach in this field. - 7.
-A minor of 30 quarter hours or more.
+HPER 450 Administration of Physical Education HPER 235 Teaching Experience Seminar HPER 344 Methods and Observation of Teaching Physical Education in the Elementary School HPER 345 Methods and Observation of Teaching Physical Education in the Secondary School HPER 346 Assistant Teaching HPER 426 Tests and Measurement in Physical Education and 7 Competencies must be completed before a student may teach in this field.
+7. A minor of 30 quarter hours or more.
 It is recommended that this be a teaching minor.
-This minor may be selected outside the School of Health, Physical Education and Recreation, or from within the School of Health, Physical Education, and Recreation, in either Health Education or in Dance Education. - 8.
-Most states require courses in methods and observation of teaching specific subjects for certification.
-Students majoring in this field are encouraged to take Introduction to Teaching and Methods of Teaching in their minor. - 9.
-Electives sufficient to complete requirements for the Bachelor of Arts degree.
+This minor may be selected outside the School of Health, Physical Education and Recreation, or from within the School of Health, Physical Education, and Recreation, in either Health Education or in Dance Education.